RMS (SCOTLAND) LTD - STANDARD TERMS AND CONDITIONS FOR THE SALE OF GOODS ONLINE

 - You can only pay for Goods using a debit card or credit card.
 The Supplier accepts the following cards: Visa, Visa Debit, MasterCard.

 - Payment for the Goods and all applicable delivery charges is in advance.
 As stated at clause 3.2 above, by placing an Order online you will be under an obligation to pay for the Goods at that time.
-The Supplier will not charge your debit card or credit card until the Order is dispatched.
+The Supplier will not charge your debit card or credit card until the Order is dispatched, unless it is a special order or software license.

 - Some of the Goods sold by the Supplier come with a manufacturer's guarantee.
 For details of the applicable terms and conditions, please refer to the manufacturer's guarantee provided with the Goods.